juanlatorre/awesome-stars/README.md

 ## TypeScript

+- [tricinel/highlight-words](https://github.com/tricinel/highlight-words) - Split a piece text into multiple chunks based on a search query, allowing you to highlight the matches afterwards.
 - [riccardoperra/codeimage](https://github.com/riccardoperra/codeimage) - Create elegant screenshots of your source code.
 Built with SolidJS
 - [Mokshit06/solid-table](https://github.com/Mokshit06/solid-table) - Lightweight and extensible data tables for SolidJS.
 Made for SolidHack (available on npm as @tanstack/solid-table)
 - [aminya/solid-simple-table](https://github.com/aminya/solid-simple-table) - Blazing fast Table component with solid-js